-For this purpose, document analysis from the perspective of urban planning and public health were carried out and interviews of public health authorities and environment agencies additionally lead to a joint elaboration of indicators on the interface of public health and urban planning.
-Subsequently, workshops and role-playing games were performed to simulate the implementation of the theoretical framework.
+For this purpose, document analyses from the perspective of urban planning and public health were carried out.
+Additionally, interviews of public health authorities and environment agencies lead to a joint elaboration of indicators on the interface of public health and urban planning.
+Subsequently, role-playing games were performed to simulate the implementation of the theoretical results.

-The final product of the project is a guide for intersectoral collaboration of local urban planning and health departments.
-It supports small and medium-sized towns to design age-friendly environments which foster walking and cycling in old age.
+The final product of the project is a guide for intersectoral collaboration between municipal planning and building authorities and public health services.
+It supports small and medium-sized towns to design age-friendly environments which foster walking and cycling in older age.

 - raises awareness for an age-friendly local development

-- indicates entry points in the planning and health sectorr
+- indicates entry points in the planning and health sectors

-- presents indicators for a state analysis and the evaluation of interventions
+- presents indicators for an analysis of the status-quo and the evaluation of interventions

-- introduces strategies of action for (1) open spaces and places, (2) walking and cycling infrastructure and (3) destination accessibility.
+- introduces strategies for action for (1) open spaces and places, (2) walking and cycling infrastructure and (3) destination accessibility

-Download of the german and english version of the guide can be found here.
+The english version of the guide (published 2018) can be downloaded here.

 - Public Health -

-Tanja Brüchert, M.A.
-PH, University of Bremen, Institute for Public Health and Nursing Research (IPP)
+University of Bremen, Institute of Public Health and Nursing Research